mebusy/notes/dev_notes/LinearAlgebra_Orthogonality.md

 The entries rᵢⱼ = qᵢᵀaⱼ.

+PS. if j>i , aⱼ is always perpendent to the previous settled qᵢ. 这点确保了 R is upper triangular.

 **3U** Every m x n matrix with independent columns canbe factored into A = QR.
 The columns of Q are orthonormal, and R is upper triangular and invertible.
 When m = n and all matrices are square, Q becomes an orthogonal matrix.